arayabrain/space-engineers-ai-spaceship-generator/README.md

 Research code for the Space Engineers PCG project developed under the GoodAI research grant.

 ## Installation
-The application can be built using the provided `.bat` files placed in the `user-study` folder.
+The application can be built using the provided `.bat` or `.sh` files placed in the `user-study` folder.
 The executable files will be created in the `user-study\dist` folder.

 You can build just the main web application (running `build_main_webapp.bat`) or also the spaceships ranker (running `build_comparator.bat`).
 Keep in mind that the latter is used only for the user study.